PDAL/PDAL/doc/stages/filters.python.rst

   The literal `Python`_ code to execute, when the script option is not being used.

 add_dimension
-  The name of a dimension to add to the pipeline that does not already exist.
+  An array of dimension names to add to the pipeline that do not already exist.

 pdalargs
   A JSON dictionary of items you wish to pass into the modules globals as the